 With the defenders maintaining horizontal compaction as they shift across to close out one flank, the space opens up on the far-side for a player to arrive as the free man.
-In both intances shown below, the opponent’s right-back is forced further infield by the left-winger, allowing space for the overlap to take place.
+In both intances shown below, the opponent’s right-back is forced further infield by the positioning of one of the attackers, allowing space for the overlap to take place.
 Additionally, the overlapping player can make his move out of the defender’s line of vision, making it even more difficult for him to pass off his marker to a centre-back and get out to cover the outside.

-In the example we saw earlier, Ajax fullback Joel Veltman was given the task of becoming the free man following the switch of play.
+As mentioned, fullbacks are often the players tasked with becoming the free man following the switch of play.
 However, in these examples, the fullbacks have stayed back, lulling the opponents into a false sense of security.
-An overlapping run from the central midfielder is more difficult to predict, with Iniesta and Fabregas both arriving on the blind-side as free men.
+An overlapping run from the central midfielder is more difficult to predict, with Iniesta and Fabregas both arriving on the blind-side as free players.

 Arriving late in the opponent’s box has been a strategy used throughout football’s history.
 Arriving into space during the first phase of build-up, however, has been less common.
-The principles remain the same; moving into space instead of standing there can give the receiver more time to make the next move.
+The principles remain the same, in that moving into space instead of standing there can give the receiver more time to make the next move.

-As shown by the GIF above, the defender moves into the pivot space at the last moment before receiving off his keeper.
+As shown by the videos above, the defender moves into the pivot space at the last moment before receiving from his keeper.
 While a static pivot player would have likely been marked closely and with his back to the play, the centre-back can move onto the play with more time and space to make the next pass.

 City’s rotations aren’t limited to the wings, however.
 Often, playmakers Kevin De Bruyne and David Silva will be followed closely by opposing midfielders, making it difficult for them to receive in central areas.
 By swapping positions with a teammate, they look to confuse their markers in the hope that more time and space can be created to receive.